willgeary/willgeary.github.io/_posts/2016-10-08-Mapping-Jane-Jacobs.md

 categories: data
 title: Mapping Jane Jacobs
 ---
+*All of the places in The Death and Life of Great American Cities*

 <iframe width="100%" height="520" frameborder="0" src="https://willgeary.carto.com/viz/31c6b2d0-8db4-11e6-ab40-0ef7f98ade21/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe> *Will Geary*

 I used optical character recognition to convert a pdf into text, named entity recognition algorithm to parse the text for places, Google Maps' geocoding API to pull latitude / longitude coordinates and Carto to map everything.
 All of code is available [here](http://nbviewer.jupyter.org/github/willgeary/janejacobs/blob/master/Notebook.ipynb).